 PARI Story Spreads on Social Media

-Working with our friends from MCNC and led by communications professionals Noah Garrett and John Avant, the PARI story went viral on social media on Thursday, April 18th.
+Working with our friends from MCNC and led by communications professionals Noah Garrett and John Avant, the PARI story went viral on social media.
 Click PARI STORY to see the story as it ran on the NC STEM Learning Network Blog.
 The story also ran on the WRAL TechWire and several Facebook and Twitter accounts, including both MCNC's and PARI's.
 Special thanks go to PARI's Education Director Christi Whitworth for managing the PARI end.
 A second story entitled "Broadband helps NC reach for the stars through mountain institute," was published on WRAL TechWire on Monday, April 22nd.
 Click BROADBAND to read this story.